Tokichiro0/evogym-grn-thesis/README.md

 ### `algorithms/basic_EA_thesis.py`

-Main evolutionary algorithm for the thesis experiments.
-It handles population initialization, parent selection, crossover, mutation, GRN development, EvoGym simulation, fitness calculation, survivor selection, elitism, and result saving.
+The primary evolutionary algorithm used for the experiments in the thesis performs the following tasks: population initialization, parent selection, crossover, mutation, GRN development, EvoGym simulation, fitness calculation, survivor selection, elitism, and result saving.

-Mutation is applied before development, so the evaluated phenotype belongs to the final mutated genome.
+Mutations occur before GRN development such that the evaluated phenotype represents the genome that has undergone all the final mutations.

 ### `algorithms/GRN_2D.py`